rainwoodman/autodiffblogentry/main.rst

 order of :math:`i`, making the name `forward accumulation` a suitable one.

-The advantage of forward accumulation is that one can evaluate the gradient as the function :math:`F` is evaluated, and no intemediate results need to be saved.
+The advantage of forward accumulation is that one can evaluate the gradient as the function :math:`F` is evaluated, and no intemediate results need to be saved: we see that when :math:`\Gamma^i` is requests, :math:`r_i` is already evaluated.
 This is clearly a useful feature when the number of nesting (layers of neural network or number of time steps) is high.
 However, the cost is we can only obtained a directional derivative.
 In some applications it is useful (e.g. computing Hession for Newton-CG or trust-region
 Newton-CG methods).
 When the full gradient is desired, one need to run